yamashin42/yamashin42/EN.md

 # Shintaro Yamamoto
 ### Profile

 I'm a Japanese Doctoral student at Graduate School of Advanced Science and Engineering, Waseda University since April 2019.
 I'm also a Research Assistant at Artificial Intelligence Research Center, the National Institute of Advanced Industrial Science and Technology (AIST) since May 2020.
-My research topic is scientific publication mining using Natural Language Processing and Computer Vision techniques. <br>
+My research topic is scientific paper analysis using Natural Language Processing and Computer Vision techniques. <br>
 [Japanese page](https://yamashin42.github.io/yamashin42)

 ### Biography